9 Flight tracking technologies

 Flight data recorders

-Obviously, the most comprehensive data source is produced by the aircraft itself, specifically by the flight data recorder (FDR) or quick access recorder (QAR).
-Use cases for such data range from flight operational quality assurance (FOQA), post-ops analysis to improve flight safety or operational efficiency, system analysis for predictive or condition-based maintenance.
+Obviously, the most comprehensive data source is produced by the aircraft itself, specifically by the Flight Data Recorder (FDR) or Quick Access Recorder (QAR).
+Use cases for such data range from Flight Operational Quality Assurance (FOQA), post-ops analysis to improve flight safety or operational efficiency, system analysis for predictive or condition-based maintenance.
 Such data typically contains over 2000 flight parameters and is considered very sensitive by aircraft operators as it may expose some commercial strategies.

 It is usually difficult for researchers to get full access to such data, even under non-disclosure agreement.
 Also, as aircraft operators own the data, this solution cannot be used for global analyses of all aircraft flying in a designated area.